 Alexa web statistics - say what?

-As part of the monitoring that I do on this squarecirclez.com site, I get the Alexa ranking included in the monthly uptime report.
+As part of the monitoring that I do on the intmath.com site, I get the Alexa ranking included in the monthly uptime report.
 The monitoring report explains:

 Alexa Ranking: The Alexa information is the collective data of millions of Alexa toolbar users which is used to derive comparative website traffic statistics for ranking, number of visitors and page views.
 Use this data to measure your websites ranking performance over time.